-Explanation: The Dawson Creek is over 2,000 feet west of the Keeler Substation.
-Alder Creek is south of the Marion Substation, and there would be no in-water work occurring and construction would not be near the creeks.
+Explanation: The Columbia River is over 7 miles north of the substation.
+An unnamed intermittent stream that is typically dry is located over 700 feet south of the substation.
+There would be no in-water work occurring and construction would not be near the Columbia River and would avoid the intermittent stream to the south.

 • Use applicable BMPs to limit wind and water erosion of soils to water bodies.
-Reinforce exposed soils and seed them with an appropriate and native soil-stabilizing soil mix suitable to the environment.
+Reinforce exposed soils and seed them with an appropriate and native soil-stabilizing soil mix suitable to dry environments.
 Develop a Fugitive Dust Control Plan.